How to Switch from Automatic Bidding to Manual Bidding in Google Ads

 Don’t Change What Works

 This article clearly is focusing on accomplishing the transition from Automatic to Manual Bidding, yet this is directed towards advertisers whose accounts are suffering from this setting.
 If you have an account where you have a satisfactory CPA, don’t feel compelled to arbitrarily switch to manual bidding.
 You have something that’s working, so count yourself fortunate and avoid rocking the boat (pun intended) with Google.
-You’re not guaranteed to see the same success when you make the switch, as with any significant change in AdWords, so in some cases the transition might not be the ideal path.
+You’re not guaranteed to see the same success when you make the switch, as with any significant change in Google Ads (formerly known as Google AdWords), so in some cases the transition might not be the ideal path.

 Before making this transition, consider your goals for the account.
 If you’re significantly underperforming, it might be time to take control.
 If you’re satisfied with your current performance, it might be best to stick with Automatic Bidding and use Bid Adjustments and Enhanced CPC for further optimization.